quantumlib/qsim/docs/overview.md

 This repository includes two top-level libraries for simulation:

 -   **qsim** is a Schrödinger state-vector simulator designed to run on a single machine.
-It produces the full state vector as output, allowing users to sample repeatedly from a single execution.
+It produces the full state vector as output, for instance, allowing users to sample repeatedly from a single execution.
 -   **qsimh** is a hybrid Schrödinger-Feynman simulator built for parallel execution on a cluster of machines.
 It produces amplitudes for user- specified output bitstrings.